DIRECT LINE: 403.303.9107

 A link to The Globe and Mail where Don was quoted with respect to this matter can be found here.

-Don acted for a police service against an application was brought to add the police service as a defendant to a class action with respect to arrested persons not being given an opportunity to speak to judicial interim release (bail) within 24 hours.
+Don acted for a police service against an application that was brought to add the police service as a defendant to a class action with respect to arrested persons not being given an opportunity to speak to judicial interim release (bail) within 24 hours.
 The Court declined to add the police service to the action.

 Payment of Overtime